 Tokyo University of Agriculture-SEARCA Scholarship for Dissertation Doctorate Program

-This is a collaborative project of Tokyo University of Agriculture (Tokyo NODAI) and SEARCA.
+This is a collaborative project between Tokyo University of Agriculture (Tokyo NODAI) and SEARCA.
 The Dissertation Doctorate Program for Agriculture and Natural Resources aims to contribute to the enhancement of agricultural research and development in Southeast Asia through the provision of a Tokyo NODAI-SEARCA scholarship for eligible candidates to be able to complete a doctorate dissertation.

 Scholarship Eligibility Criteria